mmitrik/personal-site/README.md

 # 🌐 mmitrik.com

-Personal website for **Matt Mitrik** — Product & Technical Program Manager, builder, and team leader.
+Personal website for **Matthew Mitrik** — Product & Technical Program Manager, builder, and team leader.
 Built as part of a hands-on learning journey into **"vibe coding"** — rapidly prototyping and deploying ideas with modern AI-powered development tools.

 ---